pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/tidb-binlog-kafka.md

     The data which outputs to kafka follows the binlog format sorted by ts and defined by protobuf.
 See [driver](https://github.com/pingcap/tidb-tools/tree/master/tidb-binlog/driver) to access the data and sync to the down stream.

-- Deploy Kafka and ZooKeeper cluster before deploying TiDB-Binlog.
+- Deploy Kafka and ZooKeeper cluster before deploying TiDB Binlog.
 Make sure that Kafka is 0.9 version or later.

 #### Recommended Kafka cluster configuration